uavpal/disco4g/README.md

 - Parrot Skycontroller 2, Firmware 1.0.7
 - FreeFlight Pro 5.2.0 on iOS

-Please [report](https://github.com/uavpal/disco4g/#contactcontribute) if you have successfully tested different configurations, we will update this list.
+[Drop us a note](https://github.com/uavpal/disco4g/#contactcontribute) if you have successfully tested different configurations, so we can keep this list updated.

 ## Installation
 Please see Wiki article [Installation](https://github.com/uavpal/disco4g/wiki/Installation).